Marmalade-NG/marmalade-ng/doc/source/policy-fixed-sale.rst

 ^^^^^^^^^^^

 This policy manages a fixed quote sale:
-  - The seller of the token puts its token on sale and propose a price.
+  - The seller of the token puts its token on sale and proposes a price.
-  - The first person that is willing to pay the requested price buy the token.
+  - The first person that is willing to pay the requested price buys the token.

 This policy work in several steps: